parkouss/webmacs/docs/basic_usage.rst

 - :key:`B` goes backward in the buffer history
 - :key:`F` goes forward in the buffer history
-- :key:`b` shows current buffer's history as a list in the minibuffer and allows to navigate in there easily.
+- :key:`b` shows current buffer's history as a list in the :term:`minibuffer` and allows to navigate in there easily.

 Navigating through global history